Filipino Americans: Veterans

-During World War II, some 250,000 to 400,000 Filipinos served in the United States Military, in units including the Philippine Scouts, Philippine Commonwealth Army under U.S. Command, and recognized guerrillas during the Japanese Occupation.
-In January 2013, ten thousand surviving Filipino American veterans of World War II lived in the United States, and a further fourteen thousand in the Philippines, although some estimates found eighteen thousand or fewer surviving veterans.
+During World War II, some 250,000 to 400,000 Filipinos served in the United States Military, in units including the Philippine Scouts, Philippine Commonwealth Army under US Command, and recognized guerrillas during the Japanese Occupation.
+In January 2013, ten thousand surviving Filipino-American veterans of World War II lived in the United States, and a further fourteen thousand in the Philippines, although some estimates found eighteen thousand or fewer surviving veterans.

-The U.S. government promised these soldiers all of the benefits afforded to other veterans.
+The US government promised these soldiers all of the benefits afforded to other veterans.
 However, in 1946, the United States Congress passed the Rescission Act of 1946 which stripped Filipino veterans of the promised benefits.
 One estimate claims that monies due to these veterans for back pay and other benefits exceeds one billion dollars.
 Of the sixty-six countries allied with the United States during the war, the Philippines is the only country that did not receive military benefits from the United States.
 The phrase "Second Class Veterans" has been used to describe their status.

 Many Filipino veterans traveled to the United States to lobby Congress for these benefits.
 Since 1993, numerous bills have been introduced in Congress to pay the benefits, but all died in committee.
 As recently as 2018, these bills have received bipartisan support.

 Representative Hanabusa submitted legislation to award Filipino Veterans with a Congressional Gold Medal.
 Known as the Filipino Veterans of World War II Congressional Gold Medal Act, it was referred to the Committee on Financial Services and the Committee on House Administration.
 As of February 2012 had attracted 41 cosponsors.
 In January 2017, the medal was approved.

 There was a proposed lawsuit to be filed in 2011 by The Justice for Filipino American Veterans against the Department of Veterans Affairs.

 In the late 1980s, efforts towards reinstating benefits first succeeded with the incorporation of Filipino veteran naturalization in the Immigration Act of 1990.
 Over 30,000 such veterans had immigrated, with mostly American citizens, receiving benefits relating to their service.